 Understanding Search Intent and Tailoring Content

 Search engines have revolutionized how we access information.
 In today’s world, we have all the world’s information at our fingertips, thanks to search engines.
 However, with the vast amount of online information, how can your small design business stand out?
-In the past, some companies resorted to naming themselves AAA Designers to secure the top spot in Yellow Page listings.
-However, that approach no longer works, and the chances of your site appearing when someone searches for generic terms like “graphic designer,” “web designer,” or “photographer” are close to zero.
+In the past, some companies resorted to naming themselves AAA Company to secure the top spot in Yellow Page listings.
+However, that approach no longer works, and the chances of your site appearing when someone searches for generic terms are close to zero.

-But that’s okay because searchers don’t look for designers in that way.
+But that’s okay because searchers don’t look for companies in that way.
 As mentioned before, searchers add more terms to their queries to narrow down their results and find what they need.
 The more words added to the search query, the more the search engine understands the user’s intent.
-By adding specific terms related to your industry, such as “catalogue design,” “product photography,” or even geographic indicators, you can stand out and increase the relevance of your links in search results.
+By adding specific terms related to say the design industry as an example, terms such as “catalogue design,” “product photography,” or even geographic indicators, would and increase the relevance of search results.

 The Power of Specific Content

-You can make this work for you too.
-General content about design or branding easily gets lost in the shuffle.
+General content easily gets lost in the shuffle.
 However, highly specific content addressing the concerns and problems faced by your clients’ industries can rise to the top.
 The more discrete the topic, the easier it is to reach the top, and the impact becomes even greater when those events occur.

 Unlocking the Potential of Highly Specific Content